barryclark/jekyll-now/_posts/2019-11-04-RefactorAllTheThings!.md

 As I've practiced refactoring over the years, I continue to find new ways to solve problems better with refactoring.
 This is why refactoring is such a big deal to me.

 What are some of the problems we can solve with refactoring?
 This is hard to talk about because many of these problems aren't generally recognized as solvable / we don't know what the solutions would look like, so the idea that we would refactor to fix them is a hard to comprehend.
-Each of these is a whole 'nother article / book / course, but for now I'll hit summarize.
+Each of these is a whole 'nother article / book / course, but for now I'll summarize.

 ## Reading